 Henry S. Baird Spring

-to undergraduate students: this is a required (core) course for
+Note to all students: this is a graduate-level version of

 problems are among the key discoveries